 In March 1981, after much prayer and study concerning Christian doctrinal matters and interactions with the Baltimore Presbytery, Pastor Louthan and majority of the members left the United Presbyterian Church denomination.
 As a result the church body was locked out of the church property by the Baltimore Presbytery.
 Still named Babcock Memorial Presbyterian Church the members began worshiping as an unaffiliated independent Presbyterian church at Loch Raven Elementary School.
 Here is a listing of Our Early Church Leaders that labored through those difficult times.

-August 29, 1982 the church body was renamed Loch Raven Village Presbyterian Church, we worshiped at Loch Raven Elementary School on Sunday mornings for several months and later for almost a decade at Pleasant Plains Elementary.
+August 29, 1982 the church body was renamed Loch Raven Village Presbyterian Church, still worshipping at Loch Raven Elementary School on Sunday mornings for several months and later for almost a decade at Pleasant Plains Elementary.
 Activities beyond Sunday morning worship were held in other places; prayer meetings, choir practice and for three months, the Church Office were in members’ homes.
 After that, space was rented on White Oak Road to house the Church Office.
 Neighboring churches shared their facilities so that Vacation Bible School and special services such as Christmas Eve and Thanksgiving could be held.